World Down Syndrome Day

 Please ensure that you respect privacy when sharing photos, especially photos with minors.
 We advise you to follow your school or groups Data Protection policies prior to sharing on social media.

 We want to get people talking and encourage schools and groups to celebrate in the days leading up to it.
 Download our Primary School, Student Information and teaching resources for your classroom or community group and let’s get everyone talking to raise awareness

 Here are some insightful books you can download which can provide opportunities for discussion:

-In this wonderful book called Upside Down, The Story of My Brother James written by a young girl called Liadh Hanley.
-In the book, Liadh shares her experiences of growing up a brother with Down syndrome.
+In this wonderful book Upside Down, The Story of My Brother James written by Liadh Hanley.
+Liadh shares her experiences of growing up with a brother who has Down syndrome.
 The aim of the book is to teach children how to appreciate and respect those with Down syndrome.

 Positive, visible depictions of children with Down syndrome in a school or play environment are essential to support their inclusion and meaningful participation.
 This short children’s book Including Me was created by Graiguecullen Parish Childcare Centre.

 On March 21st, we invite you to get all your friends, family and colleagues involved, let’s get people talking on World Down Syndrome Day.